London Festival of Architecture

 The festival celebrates London as a global hub of architectural experimentation, practice and debate.
-The festival returns to the capital from 1-30 June 2018 with a lively and diverse programme of public events across London exploring the theme 'identity'.
+This year's festival returned to the capital from 1-30 June 2018 with a lively and diverse programme of public events across London exploring the theme 'identity'.

-This year’s festival aims to explore the theme of ‘identity’ with a core programme of events that bring together and engage the local architectural community and the wider public.
+This year’s festival aimed to explore the theme of ‘identity’ with a core programme of events that brought together and engaged the local architectural community and the wider public.

 From the John Nash architecture of Regent Street to Canary Wharf or Brixton’s covered markets, architecture plays a fundamental role in shaping the identity of London and how people connect and identify with their neighbourhood or the city as a whole.